cdelker/schemdraw/docs/usage/placement.rst

 Adding circuit elements
 =======================

-All SchemDraw schematics are contained within a :py:class:`SchemDraw.Drawing` object:
+All schemdraw schematics are contained within a :py:class:`schemdraw.Drawing` object:

-.. class:: SchemDraw.Drawing(**kwargs)
+.. class:: schemdraw.Drawing(**kwargs)

     Set up a new circuit drawing